 Hello.
-I am a Senior Research Fellow at the Appleton Institute for Behavioural Science, which is based at CQUniversity’s Adelaide campus in South Australia.
+I am a Principal Research Fellow at the Appleton Institute for Behavioural Science, which is based at CQUniversity’s Adelaide campus in South Australia.
+I co-lead the Sleep and Biological Rhythms Cluster.

 The most significant contributions I have made to my research field are in the advancement of basic knowledge regarding the relationships between sleep, health, body clock, and performance, and the practical application of this knowledge in specific populations (e.g., shiftworkers, elite athletes).
 Since completing my PhD in 2006, I have led several large scale studies—in the laboratory and in the field—that have (1) examined the impact of different sleep strategies on sleep and performance, (2) evaluated the impact of sleep restriction on sleep propensity, and (3) identified factors that affect the sleep of elite athletes.